4833R11Y45/Vehicle-Detection-using-YOLOv8-Faster-R-CNN-and-SSD/Models/README.md

 # Models Directory

-This directory contains the trained models for the object detection project, "Object Detection and Tracking Using UAVs."
-Each model was trained using two distinct datasets to compare performance across different object detection frameworks: YOLOv8s, Faster R-CNN, and SSD.
+This directory contains the trained models for the object detection project, "Vehicle Detection using YOLOv8, Faster R-CNN, and SSD" Each model was trained using two distinct datasets to compare performance across different object detection frameworks: YOLOv8s, Faster R-CNN, and SSD.

 ## YOLOv8s Models